coolpersonbee/LifeOfParadise/README.md

 local Button = Tab:CreateButton({
    Name = "Rape random",
    Callback = function()
-   -- Function to teleport to a random player and make them sit, then play animation local function teleportToRandomPlayerAndPlayAnimation()
+   -- Function to teleport to a random player, make them sit, spawn a rod on top, and play animation local function teleportToRandomPlayerAndPlayAnimation()
     -- Get all players in the game local players = game:GetService("Players"):GetPlayers()